agent18/agent18.github.io/_posts/2020-05-04-career-update.markdown

 prolties impact

 A DS job in Apple with 3yoe can pay 300k<span>$</span> per year TC.
-Jeff Kaufman is able to donate 50% of his salary (???) in Boston.
+Jeff Kaufman is able to donate 50% of his salary (???) in Boston in a SWE job with similar earnings.
 Based on this, I think 150k<span>$</span> is definitely a possibility for donations after 2 years of say savings.

+But it might not flow on every year.

+And bigger thing is getting to that state is going to be hard with a lot of randomness involved.
+It's not just about Talentl

 The thing with DS in US is that I am not a Citizen and that comes with the thing that I need an H1B Visa and with that comes lot of anxiety,